Christian Lio-Willie: Early life

 Lio-Willie attended Massey High School in Auckland.
-Aged 18, he moved to Dunedin to attend the University of Otago.
+At age 18, he moved to Dunedin to attend the University of Otago.
 He has played club rugby for Kaikorai RFC in Dunedin.

 Rugby career

 Lio-Willie joined the Otago wider training squad in 2020; however, he would not make an appearance that season.

-In 2021 Lio-Willie made his debut for Otago in a 26-19 win against to Southland on 7 August where he made a rampaging break in the 78th minute that set up the winning try of the match.
-On 15 October he played 42 minutes in a 24–13 win against Northland.
+In 2021, Lio-Willie made his debut for Otago in a 26-19 win against to Southland on 7 August where he made a rampaging break in the 78th minute that set up the winning try of the match.
+On 15 October, he played 42 minutes in a 24–13 win against Northland.

+During the 2025 Super Rugby season, Lio-Willie was a stand out player for the Crusaders with his impressive form helping the team to its 13th Super Rugby title.
+Playing the season at No.8 he was selected in the All Blacks 35 man squad as injury cover for Luke Jacobson.

 Personal life

 As of 2021, Lio-Willie is in his fifth year studying dentistry at the University of Otago.
 He is of Samoan descent.